 - Buffy the Vampire Slayer has the Watchers' Council, an incredibly powerful and worldwide organization in charge of managing Slayers and fighting supernatural forces that has been in existence for thousands of years.
 We meet about six or seven of them over the course of the series, and a few more in Angel.
 By the end of Season 7, Giles is the only remaining loyal member (having been reinstated during Season 5) and there are only two other former Watchersnote known to be alive.

-- Star Trek has a recurring has a recurring plot point of the USS Enterprise being the only ship in Star Fleet available for even the most the most important missions.
+- Star Trek has a recurring plot point of the USS Enterprise being the only ship in Star Fleet available for even the most important missions.
 The worst case was the first movie where it was the only ship available when an unknown object of great size approached Earth.
 Repeat, Star Fleet only had ONE ship to defend their base of operations.
 Occasionally this is subverted and we do see large groups of ships appear, but outside of Star Trek: Deep Space Nine, in which there was a full scale war going so it would ludicrous to keep using the "we're the only ship available" plot thread, it's extremely rare.